What Are Your Preferences and Orientations?

 There’s many answers to the question: How often should you rebalance your portfolio?
 If you ask asset manager Renaissance Technologies, their answer would be often—perhaps even more than once-a-day.
 If you ask the Baupost Group, a long-only Boston-based investment manager, they might tell you they rebalance about once a year.
 Both of the aforementioned companies are legendary stock pickers with regard to their long-term performance.

 It’s possible to achieve extraordinary risk-adjusted performance using both ends of the portfolio rebalancing orientations.
 The long-only orientation, that might rebalance once-a-year.
 And the other end of the spectrum, short-only, more than once-daily.
-Both have their advantages and disadvantages. let’s explore what the right answer for you to the question: How often should I rebalance my portfolio?
+Both have their advantages and disadvantages. let’s explore what the right answer to the question is for you: How often should I rebalance my portfolio?

 Is Portfolio Rebalancing In Your, or Your Advisor’s Best Interest?